ckupeli/CS-319-Onyxia-Language/README.md

 # Onyxia-Language
-Lexical analysis and implementation of a parser for a logical programming language
+Lexical analysis and implementation of a parser for a logical programming language.
 # Contributors
 * Arda Gültekin
 * Koray Gürses